simonteozw/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view all tasks on a certain date
+1. User views the `Upcoming` tab
-2. TrackIt@NUS show that date's tasks
+2. TrackIt@NUS show every day's tasks for the next week

     Use case ends.

 **Extensions**

 *   1.a.
-The requested date is invalid (wrong format)
+The given day does not have any tasks
-    *   1.a.1 TrackIt@NUS shows an error message
+    *   1.a.1 TrackIt@NUS shows no tasks for that day

-        Use case resumes at step 1.
+        Use case ends.

 **Use Case: UC19 - Viewing a Module's Task**

 **Preconditions:** Module exists in the app.